jrmi/wire.io/README.md

 ### .publish("eventName", params, self=false)

-Send an event to all other client in room.
+Send an event to all other clients in room.
 Also to self if true.
 `params` can be any js type that is serializable.

 ### .subsribe("eventName", callback) -> unsubscribe callback

 Subscribe the callback to an event.
 The callback receive the params data if any.

-### .register("functionName", callback, force=false) -> unregister callback
+### .register("functionName", callback) -> unregister callback

 Register a function to be called by other clients.
 If any client use `.call` with the same function name, the callback will be called with the given parameters.

-`force` parameter force registration even if the function have already been registered.

 ### .call("functionName", params) -> call result

 Call a previously registered function.
-Return the RPC result.
+Return the call result.

 ## Dev installation